powsybl/.github/docs/itools/installation.md

     run-script                               run script (only groovy is supported)

 ```

+## Set a default configuration

-**Optional**: You can set a default configuration by copying the provided configuration file in the `.itools` repository
+You can set a default configuration by copying the provided configuration file in the `.itools` repository
 in your `HOME` (note that you will need to create this repository if it does not exist):

 ```
 $ mkdir <HOME>/.itools
 $ cp <INSTALL_DIR>/resources/config/config.yml <HOME>/.itools/config.yml
 ```

 This step is not mandatory **if you already have a custom configuration file and the necessary configuration modules are filled**.
-For more information, go to the [documentation page of the configuration]().
+For more information on configuration, go to the [related documentation]().

-## Installation from sources